dotnetcore/FlubuCore/docs/en/FAQ/faq.md

     }
 	```

-??? question "Can I access Properties or flubu BuildProperties in ConfigureTargets method?"
+??? question "Can I access Properties or Flubu BuildProperties in ConfigureTargets method?"

 In most cases you can as long as they are not set in a `Do` method or in a task.

 	```c#